 What Difference Have We Made?
 How Well Have We Performed?
 How Much? (contextual data) These performance measures will help us demonstrate whether customers in the Vale are better off.
 They will seek to measure the quantity/quality of change for the better for customers.
-1 These performance indicators are quantitative and will be used to measure how much and/or what the Council delivered.
+These performance indicators are qualitative and will be used to demonstrate how well the Council performed its activities.